The Village Hall

 All the old plastic chairs have gone too and we have 100 new (new to us) chairs courtesy of Appledore Village Hall who were undertaking a major renovation of their hall.

-The redecoration of the small meeting room was completed in 2016 thanks to the good offices of the W.I. who not only provided materials and labour but also managed to renew the curtains too!
+The redecoration throughout was completed in 2016 thanks to the good offices of the W.I. who not only provided materials and labour but also managed to preserve the curtains by having them cleaned and replacing the track!
 Well done, W.I., and many thanks.

 Facilities